weetech-software/alert_threshold/README.md

 pip3 install -r requirements.txt
 ```

-# how to run this app?
+# How to run this app?
 assuming alert_threshold install in /app
 ```
 $ cd /app/alert_threshold/;